x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

 ### receiver

 *Object* *nullable*.
 Information about the party that is receiving the message.
-This can be useful is a scenario of bilateral data exchanges.
+This can be useful if the WS requires authentication.
 Receiver contains the same fields as sender (see above):

-* id - *String*.
-A unique identifier of the receiver.
-* name - *String* *nullable*.
-A human-readable name of the party.
-* contact - *Array* *nullable*.
-A collection of contact details.

 Example: